 Polymer-based syntactic foams are a class of composites that have hollow microspheres in a matrix material.
 These are usually made of a polymer matrix reinforced by glass hollow microspheres.
 The glass hollow microspheres consist of a thin-walled stiff outer glass shell and an inner gas, which are responsible for the unique properties of syntactic foam, including extremely low apparent density, good specific strength, and low thermal conductivity [1,2,3,4].

 A key factor for tailoring and improving the properties of a composite material is to try different properties, by varying reinforcement stiffness, size, volume fraction, and degree of dispersion, as well as by improving the matrix and reinforcement interfacial strength [5,6,7].
 In the case of syntactic foam, the ratio of inner to outer radius of the hollow microsphere has been identified as an additional important factor which determines its properties .
 Since many microstructural parameters as listed above can affect the foam properties, developing analytical and/or numerical models in order to independently distinguish the effect of each parameter for the design and optimization of syntactic foam is important.

 It is well known that the adhesion between microspheres and a matrix affects the mechanical properties of syntactic foams.
 If a strong adhesive force at the interface between the microsphere and the matrix exists, an applied load on the foam could be completely transferred to the microspheres.
 In the FEM modeling in this case, the interface can be treated as a perfect bond in which the interfacial region is considered to have infinite stiffness and complete load transfer taking place between the matrix and the microsphere.
 However, the assumption of perfect bonding at the interface leads to erroneous results if the adhesion force between the microsphere and the matrix is weak.
 In this case, failure of the interface or debonding may occur during the fabrication or when a small load is applied, causing overestimation of the overall modulus and strength of the syntactic foam by the perfect bonding assumption of the model.

-] used three-phase FEM models to account for the weak interface effect by introducing a thin soft interfacial phase between the microsphere and the matrix.
+Only a few modeling studies dealing with the role of a weak interface on the properties of syntactic foams exist in the literature.
+Marur and Yu et al. used three-phase FEM models to account for the weak interface effect by introducing a thin soft interfacial phase between the microsphere and the matrix.
 They performed parametric studies on the elastic responses of their models by varying the thickness and stiffness of the interfacial phases in order to have good fits between the model and the experiments.
 The main limitation of this approach is that the thickness and the stiffness of the interfacial phase are indeed not related to any measurable microstructural feature.
 The interfacial phase properties had been set arbitrarily without convincing microstructural evidence, and therefore, their physical meaning is still ambiguous.
 Tagliavia et al. [3,24] investigated the effect of microsphere-matrix debonding on the stress state and flexural strength of the syntactic foam, using a pair of spherical-cap cracks on the top and bottom of the interface along the tensile direction.
 With the FEM calculations, they could analyze the effect of partial debonding, in terms of debonding angle, in detail.
 Tagliavia et al. also systematically investigated the debonding energetics using the same concept.
 Shams and Porfiri analytically investigated the effect of interfacial debonding on energy storage, displacement fields, and interfacial opening displacements during the deformation of syntactic foams.
 The above models are based on the realistic microstructural assumptions and are useful for understanding the deformation and fracture behavior of syntactic foam.
 However, the models are still limited to simple tensile loading cases with one possible type of interfacial debonding.
 For instance, the experimentally obtained compressive modulus is often much less than the theoretical value [17,18,19,20], which has not yet been studied through the numerical models with a debonded interface in the literature.

 Both the compressive and tensile moduli of a partially debonded syntactic foam are probably weaker than those of a perfectly bonded syntactic foam.
 The extent of the reduction in the modulus may depend on the debonding geometry.
 This study aimed at understanding the general relationships between the debonding geometry and the overall apparent modulus of the partially debonded syntactic foam.
 Idealized models for three different partial debonding concepts were made and used for a parametric numerical study on the elastic properties of the syntactic foam, in terms of debonding fraction and geometry.